Thangta03/GeminiAPI-for-youtube-transcript-summarize/README.md

 4, cut the unnessery part (cut the part in cdm, the part in .txt need more research) 5, use gemini to summarize (half, got the API)

-5/3/2024
+- 5/3/2024
 continue the work
 currently have Gemini API, Langchain API

-5/3/2024
-continue the work
-currently have Gemini API, Langchain API
+- x/3/2024
 1, change so can add multiple videos ( not priority ) 2, khong in dc nhieu vid vi open multiple .txt

 4, auto design advance pptw.
-idea for next project: chrome extension that can scraping and summarize, after that at to a list of new headline in chrome
+idea for next project: chrome extension that can scraping and summarize, after that at to a list of new headlines in chrome

+- x/4/2024
-get NewAPI to read new everyday.
+get NewAPI to read new every day.
-Newcatcher API promote to get API for 1 month https://docs.google.com/forms/d/e/1FAIpQLSejrsj4a1ZQkIasiKCtyaWbeaMb7iZ-TOPi5BHyUEGwnVSR9A/viewform7/3/2024 1, fix to only save the .txt
+New atcher API promote to get API for 1 month https://docs.google.com/forms/d/e/1FAIpQLSejrsj4a1ZQkIasiKCtyaWbeaMb7iZ-TOPi5BHyUEGwnVSR9A/viewform7/3/2024 1, fix to only save the .txt
-2, now need to use gemini API to summarize
+2, now need to use Gemini API to summarize

 7/5/2024
 Update:
 1, Can use YoutubeAPI to get transcript only of the video 2, Can get name, language, translated script, thumbnail of the video 3, Can use Gemini API to summarize short text
-4, Video transcipt is way too long (norm >20000 character/words) > study from langchain to split the text file to smaller trunk to summarize, but struggle to keep the coherence, may need fine-tuning
+4, Video transcript is way too long (norm >20000 characters/words) > study from Langchain to split the text file to smaller trunk to summarize, but struggle to keep the coherence, may need fine-tuning
 5, Try to use Github Copilot Workspace